AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 You can download the <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-18738960_4" target="_blank">slides shown in the video</a>

+Slides are reproduced from Tan et al (2019), <a href="[https://www-users.cs.umn.edu/~kumar001/dmbook/index.php#item4" target="_blank">Introduction to Data Mining</a>, with kind permission of the authors.

 ###Filtering

 Sometimes a feature must be obtained or deduced from other features.
 This can be done via a simple calculation on some features, or by larger processing of a set of features to obtain better representation for the task in hand.